markvoortmanppu/appliedcomputerscience/pages/how-to-be-successful.md

 ## Be On Time

+One thing that is simple and also fairly easy to implement is being on time.
+It always makes a bad impression when someone is late.
+Depending on the occassion, you may want to make sure you have a buffer just in case.
+For example, if you are just meeting with a friend then you don't need a big buffer because while being a few minutes late does not give a good impression, the consequences are minor.
+On the other hand, if you are going to a job interview you want to make sure you are on time even if you run into some minor trouble, such as bad traffic.
+So try to be early and just wait in your car before going in for the interview.
+You may lose a potential job just because you left the house late.

 ## Leave a Favorably Impression

+In line with the previous section, make sure to always leave a favorable impression as you never know how it may benefit you.
+There are some simple things you can do.
+Always be prepared, such as when attending a meeting.
+Try to smile and be positive, when possible.
+Turn on your camera when attending online meetings.
+Ask questions to show interest and test your understanding.
+If it is unclear you have to do something, do it anyway unless asking makes more sense.
+And so on.

 ## Use a System to Keep Track of Things

+Nowadays there are a lot of tools available that make it easy to track things.
+We all have our smartphones with us at all times and it has calendaring functionality.
+If you are forgetting meetings or homework you need to work on a better system.
+Ideally, every day when you wake up it should be clear what things you have to do and complete that day.

 ## Be Intellectually Curious

+The best way to acquire skills and knowledge is to be intellectually curious about the world.
+Just look at how children approach the world and how quickly they learn.
+One of the most important facets is to always question things and then do some research to answer these questions.
+Make sure you utilize a variety of sources, ideally some of which are scientifically sound.

 ## Read Books

+One of the best ways to be intellectually curious is to read books, because some books are incredibly insightful and stood the test of time.
+Reading comprehension is also an important skill to develop.
+Throughout this page you can find references to books that should be very worthwhile to read and there are many others out there.

 ## Address Challenges with a Growth Mindset

+The growth mindset is the believe that talent and skill is not fixed at birth but can be developed over time.
+People that believe in a fixed mindset, the opposite of a growth mindset, tend to give up earlier because they don't believe they can improve and if they fail it is just because they are not smart enough.
+This is somewhat of a self-fulfilling prophecy.
+Nowadays there is a lot of evidence that growth is possible in many areas, as is evidence by the plasticity of the brain, although there are of course some limitations.
+To learn more about this check out  [Mindset by Carol Dweck](https://www.amazon.com/Mindset-Psychology-Carol-S-Dweck-ebook/dp/B000FCKPHG/) and [Grit by Angela Duckworth](https://www.amazon.com/Grit-Passion-Perseverance-Angela-Duckworth-ebook/dp/B010MH9V3W/).

 ## Keep a Small and Positive Identity

+An identity is how we view ourselves.
+If we believe that we have a fixed mindset it becomes part of our identity and we behave that way, i.e., we may not try new things.
+Therefore, it is important to develop an identity that is small and positive.
+If you tell yourself repeatedly that you are a hard work, and you also turn this into action, then over time hard work is something that you value and makes it possible for you to achieve your goals.
+The main point is that you should be very careful what you tell yourself because you will start believing it.

 ## Introspection and Mindfulness

+An important meta-skill to develop is introspection.
+This simply means looking at your own behavior and state of mind and trying to explain why you behaved a certain way or why you feel a certain way.
+For example, do you feel stressed now?
+If yes, why?
+Is it because you started working on the homework too late?
+Is that something you can change in the future.
+And so on.
+Mindfulness is a way to be more in the moment and observe oneself.
+Many positive benefits have been documented.

 ## Build Positive Habits